Differential graded cell 2-representations: Introduction

+In finitary $2$-representation theory, a prominent example is the $2$-category $\cC_A$ of projective bimodules for a finite-dimensional algebra $A$.
+This $2$-category should be thought of as a $2$-categorical analogue of a matrix algebra.
+In particular, in a certain sense, any finitary $2$-category $\cD$ has a filtration by $2$-categories $\cD_\J$, labelled by two-sided cells $J$, such that the restriction of any simple $2$-representation with apex $\J$ to $\cD_\J$ factors through some $2$-category of the form $\cC_A$.
+In this sense, (cyclotomic quotients of) categorified Kac--Moody algebras are filtered by $2$-categories of projective bimodules over cyclotomic quiver Hecke algebras \cite{MM5, Mac1}.
+Crucially, simple $2$-representations of $\cC_A$ are cell $2$-representations and, up to equivalence, there are (for $A$ connected) precisely two of these, the trivial one on $\Bbbk\lmod$ where all projective bimodules act as zero, and the natural one on the category of projective $A$-modules \cite{MM5, MMZ2}.

-A natural first class of examples is the dg $2$-category $\cC_A$, constructed from a finite-dimensional dg algebra $A$ (with primitive idempotents annihilated by the differential), whose $1$-morphisms are the thick closure of the identity and projective dg $A$-$A$-bimodules.
+These $2$-categories of projective bimodules admit a natural generalisation to the world of dg $2$-categories.
+For a finite-dimensional dg algebra $A$ (with a choice of primitive idempotents annihilated by the differential), we define the dg $2$-category $\cC_A$, whose $1$-morphisms are the thick closure of the identity and projective dg $A$-$A$-bimodules.
 For this class of examples, we completely classify both weak and strong cell $2$-representations (Theorem \ref{allweakcell2reps}, Corollary \ref{allstrongcell2reps}).
 In particular, in this case, strong and weak cell $2$-representations are dg equivalent.